neither follower nor liker be

 Once more, this highlights how the truth is being manipulated.
 By talking about water conservation, promoting water conservation (you conserve), and presenting itself as being a leader in the field of green, it obfuscates its own diametrically opposite behavior.
 Corporate creeds today consistently pretend to “be good citizens,” or “do no harm,” while completely ignoring them in practice.
 As the saying goes, “Actions speak louder than words,” or in the case of these content sites, louder than pictures.

 Furthermore, Einstein points out how big brands are taking over the media. “‘Large brands like [Big Conglomerate] and [Big Multinational] are publishing more content per week now than [Big Publisher] magazine did in its heyday.’
 Multiply that by hundreds or even thousands of companies and you can begin to see how editorial content doesn’t stand a chance.”
 This poses more questions.
 What does it means to have a free press?
 Do we continue to have a free press?
 When will we stand up to this violation of democratic principles?
-Of course, we can’t stand up if we don’t know what’s really going on behind the curtail.
+Of course, we can’t stand up if we don’t know what’s really going on behind the curtain.
 As I mentioned in the first paragraph, the whole book, every page, has important curtain shredding information neatly consolidated between the covers.

 One more final snippet from the book.
 (And I haven’t even touched on chapters six and seven.)